What is Contamination?

 - Make sure your plastic, glass and metal containers are empty before you toss them into the blue bin.

 - Don’t put anything in your blue bin that your municipality does not accept.

 - Toss your recyclables into the bin loosely, don’t place them in a bag or nest the materials (stuff them into one another.)
 For health and safety reasons, workers must be able to see the material.

-Top 10 types of contamination found in the blue bin – DO NOT put these in your blue bin!
+Top 10 most common types of contamination found in Manitoba recycling.
+DO NOT put these in your blue bin!